yt-project/yt/doc/source/reference/configuration.rst

 The Configuration File
 ----------------------

-The configuration is a simple text file setting internal yt variables to custom default values to be used in future sessions.
+The configuration is a simple text file (in the `toml <https://github.com/toml-lang/toml>`_ format) setting internal yt variables to custom default values to be used in future sessions.

 Configuration File Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-yt will look for and recognize the file ``$HOME/.config/yt/ytrc`` as a configuration file, containing several options that can be modified and adjusted to control runtime behavior.
-For example, a sample ``$HOME/.config/yt/ytrc`` file could look
+yt will look for and recognize the file ``$HOME/.config/yt/yt.toml`` as a configuration file, containing several options that can be modified and adjusted to control runtime behavior.
+For example, a sample ``$HOME/.config/yt/yt.toml`` file could look
 like:

 .. code-block:: none